CoffeeScript's Scoping is Madness

 The Problem

-This means the only "safe" way to write CoffeeScript is to assume all variables are global, because essentially they are.
+The only "safe" way to write CoffeeScript is to assume all variable names are global.
+In practice they are.

 Not gonna happen ;) Forbidding shadowing altogether is a huge win, and a huge conceptual simplification.